harissabil/MeakanuPrivacyPolicy/README.md

 - Pictures and other information from your Device's camera and photo library.

 We use this information to provide features of our Service and to improve and customize our Service.
-The information may be uploaded to the Service Provider's server or it may be simply stored on Your Device.
+The information is uploaded to the Service Provider's server stored on Your Device.

 ## Links to Other Websites